 A warning light and an audible alert will sound when the air pressure in either the primary or secondary circuits drops below 66 psi (455 kPa).
-If this occurs, stop the coach, determine the cause of the pressure loss before proceeding.
-The brake pedal can be used in conjunction with transmission retarder. the Refer to Transmission Output Retarder in this chapter.
+If this occurs, stop the coach; determine the cause of the pressure loss before proceeding.
+The brake pedal can be used in conjunction with the transmission retarder.
+Refer to Transmission Output Retarder in this chapter.

-Immediately report any brake Warning: system problem to the nearest Prevost or Prevost-approved service center, or to your company.
+Immediately report any brake system problem to the nearest Prevost or Prevostapproved service center, or to your company.

-Warning: Do not "fan" or "pump" the brake pedal.
+Do not "fan" or "pump" the brake pedal.
 This practice does not increase brake system effectiveness but rather reduces system air pressure thereby causing reduced braking effectiveness.

-Caution: "Riding" the brake by resting one's foot on the brake pedal when not braking can cause abnormally high brake temperature, can damage and cause premature wear of brake components and reduce brake effectiveness.
+"Riding" the brake by resting one's foot on the brake pedal when not braking can cause abnormally high brake temperature, can damage and cause premature wear of brake components and reduce brake effectiveness.